Boundary behavior of special cohomology classes arising from the Weil representation: Review of representation theory for general linear and orthogonal groups

 \subsection{Representations of $\GL_n(\C)$}

-Let $\la = (b_1,b_2,\cdots, b_n)$ be a partition of $\ell'$.
-We assume that the $b_i$'s are arranged in decreasing order.
-We will use $D(\la)$ to denote the Young diagram associated to $\la$.
-We will identify the partition $\la$ with the dominant weight $\la$ for $GL(n)$ in the usual way.
-A standard filling $\la$ of the Young diagram $D(\la)$ by the elements of the set $[\ell]=\{1,2, \cdots, \ell' \}$ is an assignment of each of the numbers in $[\ell']$ to a box of $D(\la)$ so that the entries in each row strictly increase when read from left to right and the entries in each column strictly increase when read from top to bottom.
+Let $\la = (b_1,\dots, b_n)$ be a partition of $\ell'$ with the $b_i$'s arranged in decreasing order.
+We will use $D(\la)$ to denote the associated Young diagram.
+We identify the partition $\la$ with the dominant weight $\la$ for $GL(n)$ in the usual way.
+A standard filling $\la$ of the Young diagram $D(\la)$ by the elements of the set $[\ell']=\{1,2, \cdots, \ell' \}$ is an assignment of each of the numbers in $[\ell']$ to a box of $D(\la)$ so that the entries in each row strictly increase when read from left to right and the entries in each column strictly increase when read from top to bottom.
 A Young diagram equipped with a standard filling will be also called a standard tableau.